Jardo72/AWS-Sandbox/Common-S3-Buckets/README.md

 ## Introduction
 Triplet of S3 buckets (with related access policies/roles) serving as common infrastructure for the other applications in this Git repository:
-* Deployment artifactory bucket for installation artifacts like JAR files, ZIP files with Python code for Lambda functions.
+* Deployment artifactory bucket for installation artifacts like JAR files, ZIP files with Python code for Lambda functions etc.
 * Bucket for S3 access logs.
 * Bucket for ELB access logs.